← Back to AiCitationChecker

 Peer reviewers

-Check the manuscript's citation consistency in seconds at the start of review.
+Confirm a manuscript's references are real and correctly cited at the start of review.
 Objective, documented findings — not impressions.

 Thesis supervisors